Privacy-Preserving Feature Selection with Fully Homomorphic Encryption: Algorithms

 \subsubsection{Sorting $\mathbf{B}$'s}

-We can compute $||\mathbf{B}_i||$ in encrypted form by summing up values in $\mathbf{B}_{i}$ in $O(mn \log (mn))$ time (noting that each operation on integers of $\log (mn)$ bits takes $O(\log (mn))$ time).
-Instead we can set an upper bound $b_{\mathit{max}}$ of the bits used to store consistency measure to reduce the time complexity to $O(mnb_{\mathit{max}})$.
+We can compute $\Vert\mathbf{B}_i\Vert$ in encrypted form by summing up values in $\mathbf{B}_{i}$ in $O(mn \log (mn))$ time (noting that each operation on integers of $\log (mn)$ bits takes $O(\log (mn))$ time).
+Instead, we can set an upper bound $b_{\mathit{max}}$ of the bits used to store consistency measure to reduce the time complexity to $O(mnb_{\mathit{max}})$.

-Then sorting $\mathbf{B}$'s in the incremental order of consistency measures can be done using any sorting network in which comparison and swap are conducted in encrypted form without leaking the information about ordering of features.
-Note that, in this approach, the algorithm has to spend $\Theta(mn + \log k)$ time to swap (or pretend to swap) two bit strings and original feature indices of $\log k$ bits regardless that two features are actually swapped or not.
-Since this is the heaviest part in our baseline algorithm, we will show how to improve it.
+Then, sorting $\mathbf{B}$'s in the incremental order of consistency measures can be accomplished using any sorting network in which comparison and swap are performed in encrypted form without leaking information about feature ordering.
+It should be noted that in this approach, the algorithm must spend $\Theta(mn + \log k)$ time to swap (or pretend to swap) two-bit strings and original feature indices of $\log k$ bits regardless that two features are actually swapped or not.
+Because this is the most complex part of our baseline algorithm, we will demonstrate how to improve it.
 Using AKS sorting network~\cite{Ajtai1983} of size $O(k \log k)$, the total time for sorting $\mathbf{B}_i$'s is $O(mnb_{\mathit{max}} + (mn + b_{\mathit{max}} + \log k)k \log k)$.

-In our experiments we use a more practical sorting network of Batcher's odd-even mergesort~\cite{Batcher1968} of size $O(k \log^2 k)$.
-Recently, a simple oblivious radix sort~\cite{Hamada2014} in $O(k\log k)$ algorithm under the assumption that the bit length of each integer is constant.
+In our experiments, we employ a more practical sorting network of Batcher's odd-even mergesort~\cite{Batcher1968} of size $O(k \log^2 k)$.
+A a simple oblivious radix sort~\cite{Hamada2014} in $O(k\log k)$ algorithm under the assumption that the bit length of each integer is constant was recently proposed.